Forecast

 challenges that shape its landscape.
 The growing automotive sector in Chile,

-with an increasing number of vehicles on the road, is pushing the demand for
+with an increasing number of vehicles on the road, with the growing economy, is pushing the demand for

 tire replacements become necessary, presenting an opportunity for tire